Website privacy & cookie policy

 We may disclose your personal information to third parties:

-• who provide services to us;
+• who provide goods, services or information to us;

 • in the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets; and/or